Farama-Foundation/PettingZoo/README.md

 `observe(agent)`: Returns the observation an agent currently can make. `step` calls this.

 `render(mode='human')`: Displays a rendered frame from the environment, if supported.
-Environments may support different render modes, such as `rgb_array` (which returns numpy arrays of the screen).
+Environments may support different render modes.

 `close()`: Closes the rendering window.

+## Environment Documentation

+Full documentation of each environment is available [here].

 ## Other Utils